WillCodeForCats/solaredge-modbus-multi/README.md

 # SolarEdge Modbus Multi

 This integration provides Modbus/TCP local polling to one or more SolarEdge inverters for Home Assistant.
 Each inverter can support three meters and three batteries over Modbus/TCP.
 It works with single inverters, multiple inverters, meters, and batteries.
-It has significant improvements over similar integrations, and `solaredge-modbus-multi` is actively maintained.
+It has significant improvements over similar integrations, and `solaredge_modbus_multi` is actively maintained.

 ### Features
 * Inverter support for 1 to 32 SolarEdge inverters.